How blockchain could change the financial and legal industries and the world at large.

 The potential of blockchain is so powerful that nine major banks, including JP Morgan and Goldman Sachs, have joined partnership with one another to invest and develop the technology.
 Santander estimates that blockchain can save banks up to $20 billion a year in infrastructure costs by eliminating central authorities and bypassing slow, expensive payment networks.

 The insurance industry could also dramatically change.
 The sector is employing blockchain technology when registering luxury assets to help prevent theft and fraud.
 One project - which involves Interpol, insurers and diamond distributors - is working to stem the flow of ‘blood diamonds’ into the precious-stones market.
-Another projects is looking into use of blockchain to provide the opportunity for individuals to get insurance that lasts for a few hours, such as sports insurance.
+Another project is looking into use of blockchain to provide the opportunity for individuals to get insurance that lasts for a few hours, such as sports insurance.
 Completely unrelated, Uber drivers are looking into bypassing insurance companies by combining their money together on a blockchain and creating a safety net for themselves.
 Fraudulent claims, manual processes, fragmented data sources, policies for one user sitting in silo and legacy underwriting models are some of the biggest challenges experienced in the insurance sector today – all causing low customer satisfaction.

 Creating policies as smart contracts on the blockchain is an ideal use case for insurance.
 It offers complete control, transparency and traceability for each claim and could lead to automatic pay-outs.
 Blockchain technology would also improve risk modelling for the sector, break down the existing silos and significantly reduce fraudulent claims by capturing the origin and ownership of diamonds, paintings, homes, cars and other assets to be insured.